Bluetorch-LLC/elden-cloud/md/guides-tethering-vpn.md

 ### 2. Realtime Priority (Optional)
 If you use OpenVPN (and especially if you have hardware crypto) this will help you tremendously.
-Your VPN process will preempt absolutely everything else on the computer and handle it ASAP.
+Your VPN process will preempt absolutely everything else on the computer and handle that layer with as close to zero delay as it can.
 1. Install an `rt` kernel from your distro repositories and boot into it
 2. Run `chrt -d -p $(pidof openvpn)`